ColtonHagan/-happinessAPI-/README.md

 ## How to run locally

 IMPORTANT- You will need docker for this to work.
-Download [here]([https://link-url-here.org](https://www.docker.com/)) if you do not have it.
+Download at https://www.docker.com/ if you do not have it.
 1. Navigate to the file containing this project
 2. Open the command prompt and enter
 ```